google-deepmind/mujoco/doc/XMLreference.rst

 | For collision detection, a height field is treated as a union of triangular prisms.
 Collisions between height fields
   and other geoms (except for planes and other height fields which are not supported) are computed by first selecting the sub-grid of prisms that could collide with the geom based on its bounding box, and then using the general convex collider.
-The number of possible contacts between a height field and a geom is limited to 9; any contacts beyond that are discarded.
+The number of possible contacts between a height field and a geom is limited to 50 (:ref:`mjMAXCONPAIR <glNumeric>`); any contacts beyond that are discarded.
 To avoid penetration due to discarded contacts, the spatial features of the height field should be large compared to the geoms it collides with.

 .. _asset-hfield-name: